iramzyy/iramzyy/README.md

 ## About
 - Experienced iOS Engineer with +5 years of experience developing iOS applications around the globe 🌍
-- Community guy who loves being involved in communities, Member at [SwiftCairo](https://github.com/SwiftCairo) 🏄‍♂️
+- Community guy who loves being involved in communities, [SwiftCairo](https://github.com/SwiftCairo) Lead.
 - Looking for mentorship?
 You're in luck!
-Reach out to me, and together we'll navigate your path to success 🚀
+[Reach out to me](https://adplist.org/mentors/ahmed-ramzy-Uzve?session=37279-mentorship-session), and together we'll navigate your path to success 🚀

-## Skills
--	👨‍💻 Swift, UIKit, SwiftUI
--	⚙️ MVC, MVP, VIPER, VIP-C, MVVM-C, RxSwift, Combine
--	👨‍💻 CoreData, Realm
--	⚙️ Unit Testing
--	💽 Memory Management, Concurrency
--	⚙️ Git, GitFlow, CI/CD
--	👨‍💻 Firebase
-- 🧪 Analytics Tools
--	💽 Software Engineering concepts, Data Structures and Algorithms
--	👁️ UI/UX design (Sektch, Figma, Adobe XD)